 This one requires more than words.
 You’ll have to prove it with your actions.
 But, when a team member feels trusted by the leader they are more willing to take risks.
 They will have more loyalty to the leader — trusting the leader in return.
 They will be more likely to overlook the days you aren’t leading quite as well.

 You may not be able to use these phrases every day.
 You shouldn’t overuse them.
 They need to be genuine, heartfelt and honest.
-That may not even happen every week.
+These aren’t even intended to be used every week.
 But, as often as you can, slip a few of these into your memory bank and pull them out where appropriate.
 They will help you build a better team.